Structured sunflowers and canonical Ramsey properties: The finite sunflower property

-We first define a certain canonical Ramsey property, the \emph{very canonical vertex-Ramsey property} (the name is consciously ad hoc), and show that it implies the finite sunflower property for a \Fr class.
-We then show that free amalgamation classes with a single vertex isomorphism-type have the very canonical vertex-Ramsey property, and so have the finite sunflower property.
+We first define a certain canonical Ramsey property, the \emph{very canonical point-Ramsey property}, and show that it implies the finite sunflower property in the case of \Fr classes (Theorem B).
+We then show that free amalgamation classes with a single vertex isomorphism-type have the very canonical point-Ramsey property (Proposition \ref{p: vertex-tr free amalg have finite SP}), as do many classes of metric spaces (Proposition \ref{p: vcpRP for Sms}), and so these classes have the finite sunflower property.